nikitapolyanskii/reality-ledger/README.md

 # Reality-based UTXO Ledger

 This repository is dedicated to building a reality-based ledger using the Unspent Transaction Output (UTXO) model.
 This initiative is supported by the paper [Reality-based UTXO ledger](https://arxiv.org/abs/2205.01345), which can be found in the repository named `Reality_based_UTXO_ledger.pdf`.
+See Section 6 `"Numerical Experiments"` for details about experiments.

 We have set up four tests to explore various functionalities of the reality-based UTXO ledger.